Quarterly Business Reviews with Delighted Templates

 Bump response rates with Reminders

-Delighted's reminders will automatically resurvey customers that haven't engaged with your initial email, 7 days after delivery.
+The Templates reminders feature will automatically resurvey customers that haven't engaged with your initial email, 7 days after delivery.
 When enabled, response rates can bump up between 3-5%.
 Reminders target folks who overlooked the initial survey email and didn't open it—we avoid over-surveying recipients who have more explicitly opted out of responding by opening but not responding to the survey email.

 Read more about reminders in our article about the Email platform.